Carmustine (BiCNU ®)

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-It's not advisable to become pregnant or father a child while taking carmustine as it may harm the developing baby.
-It’s important to use effective contraception while taking this drug and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based on our Carmustine factsheet which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources including:

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
+5th edition.
+2012.
 Lippincott Williams and Wilkins.